stain/ro-crate-paper/manuscript.md

 Combining the above predicates and schema.org mapping with rudimentary JSON templates, these forward-chaining production rules can output JSON-LD according to the RO-Crate 1.1 specification[^2]:

     Mentions(R, s) ∧ Relation(s, p, o) →  Mentions(R, o)
-    i ∈ ������ → "i"
+    i ∈ 𝕀𝕣𝕚 → "i"
     r ∈ ℝ →  r
-    s ∈ �� → "s"
+    s ∈ 𝕊 → "s"
     ∀s∀p∀o Relation(s,p,o) →  { "@id": s,
                                 p: { "@id": o }
                               }
     ∀s∀p∀v Attribute(s,p,v) →  { "@id": s,
-                                 p: v }
+                                p: v
+                               }
     ∀r∀c  RO-Crate(r) →  { "@graph": [ Mentions(r, c)* ] }
     R ⊨  <./>
     MetadataFileDescriptor(<ro-crate-metadata.json>)

 This exposes the first order logic domain of discourse of IRIs, with rational numbers and strings as their corresponding JSON-LD representation.
-These production rules first grow the graph of R by adding a transitive rule that anything described in R which is related to o means that o is also mentioned by the RO-Crate R. For simplicity this rule is one-way; in practice the JSON-LD graph can also contain free-standing contextual entities that have outgoing relations to data- and contextual entities.
+These production rules first grow the graph of `R` by adding a transitive rule that anything described in `R` which is related to `o` means that `o` is also mentioned by the RO-Crate `R`.
+For simplicity this rule is one-way; in practice the JSON-LD graph can also contain free-standing contextual entities that have outgoing relations to data- and contextual entities.

 [^2]:
     Limitations: The full list of types, relations and attribute properties from the RO-Crate specification are not included.
-Examples shown include _datePublished_, _CreativeWork_ and _name_.
-Contextual entities not related from the RO-Crate (e.g. using inverse relations to a data entity) would not be covered by the single direction Mentions(R, s) production rule; see [issue #122](https://github.com/ResearchObject/ro-crate/issues/122).
-The datePublished_(_e, date) rule do not include syntax checks for the ISO 8601 datetime format.
-Compared with RO-Crate examples, this generated JSON-LD does not use a `@context` as the IRIs are produced unshortened; a post-step could be JSON-LD Flattening with a versioned RO-Crate context.
+Examples shown include `datePublished`, `CreativeWork` and `name`.
+Contextual entities not related from the RO-Crate (e.g. using inverse relations to a data entity) would not be covered by the single direction `Mentions(R, s)` production rule; see [issue #122](https://github.com/ResearchObject/ro-crate/issues/122).
+The `datePublished(e, date)` rule do not include syntax checks for the ISO 8601 datetime format.
+Compared with RO-Crate examples, this generated JSON-LD does not use a `@context` as the IRIs are produced unshortened; a post-step could do JSON-LD Flattening with a versioned RO-Crate context.

 ## References {.page_break_before}